bklevence/bklevence.github.io/_pages/about.md

 ## TL;DR

-- I have built and maintained a variety of Laser Engravers, 3D Printer, and CNC Mills for both work and play.
+- I build and maintain a variety of Laser Engravers, 3D Printer, and other CNC machines for both work and play.
-- I love learning with and guiding people in workshop settings.
+- I love working with people in fabrication shop settings.
 - I am currently in grad school and working on getting my full Technology Teaching Certification in NJ.
-- I just recently got my Amateur Radio License, .
+- I just recently got my Amateur Radio License, KD2RGZ.
 - I have a one-eyed dog named Xena.

 ## Work Experience